klebgenomics/Kaptive/docs/db/curation.md

                     /gene="galF"
     ```

-## Metadata
+## :lucide-file-json: Metadata

 All Kaptive databases now must be accompanied by a metadata [TOML file](https://toml.io/) with the **same name** as the corresponding Genbank file,
 with a `.toml` extension in place of the `.gbk` extension.

 ??? example "Example Metadata TOML"
-    An explanation of each metadata field can be found in the [API reference](api.md#kaptive.db.DatabaseMetadata).
+    An explanation of each metadata field can be found in the [API reference][kaptive.db.DatabaseMetadata].
     ```toml
     name = "Klebsiella_pneumoniae_Species_Complex_K"
     keyword = "kpsc_k"